sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

 - They provide **illustrations** of the code's usage to the users

-- They are **tests** that are checked before each release, helping us avoid the apparition of new bugs.
+- They are **tests** that are checked before each release, helping us avoid new bugs.

 All new doctests added to Sage should **pass all tests** (see :ref:`chapter-doctesting`), i.e. running ``sage -t your_file.py`` should not give any error messages.
 Below are instructions about how doctests should be written.

-.. centered:: **1) What doctests should test**
+**What doctests should test:**

 - **Interesting examples** of what the function can do.
-This is what will be the most meaningful to a lost user.
+This will be the most helpful to a lost user.
 It is also the occasion to check famous theorems (just in case)::

     sage: is_prime(6) # 6 is not prime